chiaratardioli/aws-restart-journey/Labs/Servers/EC2_Instances.md

 ![My image BWBW](./ec2-final-architecture.png)

 ## Task 1: Launching an EC2 Instance by using the AWS Management Console
-In this task, I launched an EC2 instance by using the AWS Management Console.
+Here I launched an EC2 instance by using the AWS Management Console.
 The instance is a bastion host from which I can use the AWS CLI.

 1. Set **Bastion host** in Name and tags section